Ghada-MST/Ghada-MST/README.md

 - Freelance or project collaborations
 - Sharing and learning from the data community

-📩 Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/ghada-hassan-1147892b1/) or explore my projects below!
+📩 Feel free to reach out & to explore our projects below!